Winston-Lin/dziganto.github.io/_posts/2017-4-28-HDF5-Or-How-I-Learned-To-Love-Data-Compression-And-Partial-Input-Output.md

 1. If you walk away with nothing else, be aware that HDF5 is a powerful tool that provides on-the-fly compression/decompression and partial I/O capabilities.

-2. For those less skilled in working with zip files, hopefully you learned how to read multiple datasets zipped into a single file straight into pandas without having to download and/or unzip anything.
+2. For those less skilled in working with zip files, hopefully you learned how to take a zip file composed of multiple datasets and read them straight into pandas without having to download and/or unzip anything first.

 3. For those new to HDF5, hopefully you learned how to convert in-memory dataframes to HDF5 using compression.

-4. Sparse matrices make many machine learning algorithms FAST.
+4. Sparse matrices make many machine learning algorithms faster.

-And maybe, just maybe, you can start to see how one could take a sparse matrix that just won't fit into memory, process it, and crunch it down so that it can.
+Let me leave you with this: we may not know how to take a sparse matrix that won't fit into RAM and crunch it down just yet, but taking a step into what is known as out-of-core computation puts us a tad closer.

-**Stay tuned because next time we will explore PyTables and partial I/O.**
+**On that note, stay tuned because next time we will explore PyTables and partial I/O.**

 # Additional Resources
 [HDF5 Chunking & Compression](https://www.star.nesdis.noaa.gov/jpss/documents/HDF5_Tutorial_201509/2-2-Mastering%20Powerful%20Features.pptx.pdf)